victorcarre6/llm-memorization/README.md

 # LLM Memorization & Prompt Enhancer

-> Un projet pour indexer, historiser et rechercher les conversations avec un LLM local (utilisé via une librairie comme LM Studio) avec une base SQLite enrichie par des mots-clés extraits automatiquement.
+> A project to index, archive, and search conversations with a local LLM (accessed via a library like LM Studio) using a SQLite database enriched with automatically extracted keywords.

-> Le projet est conçu pour fonctionner sans appel aux API externes, gardant la confidentialité des données.
+> The project is designed to work without calling any external APIs, ensuring data privacy.

-> L'idée est de fournir un contexte important et personnalisé lors du début d'une conversation avec un LLM, en ajoutant des informations mémoires au premier prompt de l'échange.
+> The idea is to provide substantial and personalized context at the start of a conversation with an LLM by adding memory information to the initial prompt.

-> Les données recueillies (base de données et prompts générés) peuvent être analysées directement dans le script.
+> The collected data (database and generated prompts) can be analyzed directly within the script.

 ______

 ## Objectifs

-- Automatisation de requêtes depuis la librairie de gestion conversationnelle de LLMs locaux (LM Studio, Transformer Labs, Ollama, ...) pour constituer une base de donnée SQLite.
+- Automate queries from local LLM conversational management libraries (LM Studio, Transformer Labs, Ollama, ...) to build a SQLite database.
-- Fonction de recherche hybride pour trouver les contextes les plus pertinents dans la base :
+- Hybrid search function to find the most relevant contexts in the database:
-  -  Filtre des conversations avec les mots-clés extraits de la question,
+  -  Filter conversations using keywords extracted from the question,
-  -  Utilisation d'un index vectoriel pour mesurer la similarité sémantique.
+  -  Use a vector index to measure semantic similarity.
-- Amélioration de prompts en proposant un contexte adapté à la question posée en s'appuyant sur les échanges précédents.
+- Enhance prompts by providing a tailored context based on the posed question relying on previous exchanges.
-- Interface graphique tout-en-un.
+- All-in-one graphical user interface:
-  - Choix du nombre de mots-clefs et de contextes extraits avec des sliders.
+  - Adjustable number of extracted keywords and contexts via sliders.
-- Visualisation de données
+  - Data visualization :
-  - Informations sur le prompt généré en fonction des mots clefs.
+    - Information on the generated prompt based on keywords.
-  - Informations sur la base de données de conversations (nuages de mots clefs, cartes mentales).
+    - Insights on the conversation database.

 ______

-## Fonctionnement
+## How it works

 ![image](https://github.com/user-attachments/assets/a3746d16-ebee-4807-8054-ccee6ef59f76)

-### 1. Extraction des conversations
+### 1. Conversation extraction

-Le script `import_lmstudio.py` explore le dossier de conversations de LM Studio, lit tous les `.json` et en extrait les paires `(question, réponse)`.
+The `import_lmstudio.py` script scans the LM Studio conversations folder, reads all `.json` files, and extracts `(input, output, model)` datas.

-Chaque échange est :
+Each exchange is:
-- Stocké dans la table `conversations`.
+- Stored in the table `conversations`.
-- Hashé avec MD5 pour éviter les doublons.
+- Hashed with MD5 to avoid duplicates.
-- Horodaté pour pouvoir retrouver des conversations en fonction du temps.
+- Timestamped to retrieve conversations by date/time.
-- Analysé via **KeyBERT** pour en extraire 20 mots-clés, qui sont stockés dans la table `keywords`.
+- Analysed using **KeyBERT** to extract 15 keywords, which are stored in the `keywords` table (in text and in vectors).

-### 2. Amélioration de prompts
+### 2. Prompt Enhancement

-Le script `enhancer.py`, exécutable avec `prompt_enhancer.command` :
+The `enhancer.py` script, executable via `prompt_enhancer.command` :

-- Pose la question initiale,
+- Takes the initial question,
-- Extrait les mots-clés correspondants,
+- Extracts the corresponding keywords,
-- Récupère les couples questions/réponses similaires dans la base SQLite,
+- Retrieves similar question/answer pairs from the SQLite database,
-  - Combinaison de recherche par mots-clés, pour cibler rapidement les conversations pertinentes; avec une recherche vectorielle pour affiner
+  - Combining keyword filtering for fast targeting of relevant conversations and vector search for refinement,
-- Résume les réponses avec un modèle local ([`moussaKam/barthez-orangesum-abstract`](https://huggingface.co/moussaKam/barthez-orangesum-abstract)),
+- Summarizes the answers using a local model ([`plguillou/t5-base-fr-sum-cnndm`](https://huggingface.co/plguillou/t5-base-fr-sum-cnndm)),
-- Colle dans le presse-papiers un prompt complet, contenant les précédents échanges résumés, en terminant avec la question initiale,
+- Copies a complete prompt to the clipboard, containing summarized previous exchanges, ending with the original question,
-- Offre une interface graphique avec :
+- Provides a graphical interface including:
-  - fenêtre d'aide,
+  - Help window,
-  - fenêtre d'analyse de données.
+  - Data analysis window.

 ![Capture d’écran 2025-06-11 à 17 19 01](https://github.com/user-attachments/assets/e3a9127e-be00-4f98-91d4-cce2b07794b1)